kowsen/portfolio/data/posts/004-made-something.md

 [https://goodbirth.day/](https://goodbirth.day/)

-If anyone's out there, I hope the last six months have treated you well and that you get something out of this.
+If anyone's out there, I hope the last six months have treated you well and that this makes you chuckle.

+Love ya!

 \- Kyle